 NOTE: Even though each OAM Purger Unit is thoroughly leak tested at the factory before shipment, it is possible for a fitting or line, etc. to become loosened during shipment.
-It is absolutely imperative that there be NO LEAKS anywhere in the OAM Purger system.
-A leak can either result in air entering the Chiller, or the loss of refrigerant or both.
+It is absolutely imperative that the entire OAM system be leak tested and any leak repaired before placing OAM Purger in service.
+A leak can result in air entering the chiller, or the loss of refrigerant, or both.